Gamma Eridani: Description

 Gamma Eridani has been defined as a standard star for the spectral class M0III-IIIb.
 It is a red giant on the asymptotic giant branch, fusing hydrogen and helium in separate shells outside its core.
 Observations published in 1960 showed it to vary in brightness by a few hundredths of a magnitude.
 In 1977, it was officially listed as a variable star in the General Catalogue of Variable Stars although the class of variable is uncertain.

+The Gaia EDR3 data identified a comoving 0.1 solar mass companion star of Gamma Eridani, at a projected separation of 1000 AU.
+It is likely that there is an additional red dwarf companion that at a distance within 50 AU, too close to resolve from the primary.

 Nomenclature

 Gamma Eridani is the star's Bayer designation.
-It has the traditional name Zaurak, alternatively spelled Zaurac, which is Arabic for 'boat'.
+It has the traditional name Zaurak, alternatively spelled Zaurac, which is one of the Arabic words for 'boat'.
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN; which included Zaurak for this star.

 In Chinese, 天苑 (Tiān Yuàn), meaning Celestial Meadows, refers to an asterism consisting of γ Eridani, δ Eridani, π Eridani, ε Eridani, ζ Eridani, η Eridani, π Ceti, τ1 Eridani, τ2 Eridani, τ3 Eridani, τ4 Eridani, τ5 Eridani, τ6 Eridani, τ7 Eridani, τ8 Eridani and τ9 Eridani.
 Consequently, the Chinese name for γ Eridani itself is 天苑一 (Tiān Yuàn yī, the First [Star] of Celestial Meadows.)

 USS Zaurak (AK-117) was a United States Navy Crater class cargo ship named after the star.